 The Center for Judaic Studies also offers support to facilitate the publication of the American Jewish Year Book, a reference work published yearly since 1899 that serves as the annual record of the North American Jewish Communities.
 The Year Book is edited by Professor Arnold Dashefsky, the Center’s founding director, and Professor Ira M. Sheskin of the University of Miami.

 The Center is located in the Thomas J. Dodd Research Center at the University of Connecticut.
 The Dodd Research Center is also home to the Nuremberg War Crimes Papers of Connecticut Senator Thomas J. Dodd who was a prosecutor at the trials, the University Libraries Archives and Special Collections, the UNESCO Chair and Institute of Comparative Human Rights, and the Human Rights Institute.

-Dr. Stuart Miller
+Dr. Yonatan Miller

 Educational Programming Assistant